Software versioning: Other schemes

 A similar problem of relative change significance and versioning nomenclature exists in book publishing, where edition numbers or names can be chosen based on varying criteria.

 In most proprietary software, the first released version of a software product has version 1.

 Degree of compatibility

 Some projects use the major version number to indicate incompatible releases.
 Two examples are Apache Portable Runtime (APR) and the FarCry CMS.

-Often programmers write new software to be backward compatible, i.e., the new software is designed to interact correctly with older versions of the software (using old protocols and file formats) and the most recent version (using the latest protocols and file formats).
+Often programmers write new software to be backward compatible.
 For example, IBM z/OS is designed to work properly with 3 consecutive major versions of the operating system running in the same sysplex.
 This enables people who run a high availability computer cluster to keep most of the computers up and running while one machine at a time is shut down, upgraded, and restored to service.

 Often packet headers and file format include a version number – sometimes the same as the version number of the software that wrote it; other times a "protocol version number" independent of the software version number.
 The code to handle old deprecated protocols and file formats is often seen as cruft.